Florida does not require state licensure for behavior analysts. Here's what that means for practitioners and operators in FL.

 Florida relies on BACB certification as the primary regulatory mechanism.
 While there have been legislative efforts to enact licensure, no law has passed.
 BACB certification provides baseline consumer protections.

-Our team works with ABA providers across Florida on marketing and growth strategy.
+Higglo works with ABA providers across Florida on marketing, intake, and growth strategy.
+Talk to our team about your program.